ljishen/workspace/README.md

 ## Requirements

 Bash and Zsh (aka Z shell).
 Yes, that's it.
+Of course you will also need Internet connection.

 ## Install